-The Directors are responsible for preparing the Half-Yearly Report and Condensed Interim Financial Statements which contains the half-yearly report (pages 1 to 16) and the condensed interim financial statements (the "interim financial statements") (pages 18 to 39).
+The Directors are responsible for preparing the Half-Yearly Report and Condensed Interim Financial Statements which contains the half-yearly report and the condensed interim financial statements (the "interim financial statements").
 The Half-Yearly Report and Condensed Interim Financial Statements give a true and fair view of the state of affairs of the Company for that period and are in accordance with applicable laws and interim financial reporting standards.
 In preparing the Half-Yearly Report and Condensed Interim Financial Statements the Directors are required to: